samuelgarcia/HearingLossSimulator/doc/source/index.rst

 Toshio Irino and Roy Pattersonet al. are main inventor of the hearing loss simulator based on the compressive gammachirp model.

-For more detail you should read at leat this reference:
+For more detail you should read at leat these references:
   * A dynamic compressive gammachirp auditory filterbank : Irino,T. and and Patterson,R.D. : IEEE Trans.ASLP, Vol.14, Nov.2006.
   * Accurate Estimation of Compression in Simultaneous Masking Enables the Simulation of Hearing Impairment for Normal-Hearing Listeners : Irino T, Fukawatase T, Sakaguchi M, Nisimura R, Kawahara H, Patterson RD : Adv Exp Med Biol.
 2013
   * Hearing impairment simulator based on compressive gammachirp filter : Misaki Nagae, Toshio Irino, Ryuich Nisimura, Hideki Kawahara, Roy D Patterson : Signal and Information Processing Association Annual Summit and Conference (APSIPA), 2014 Asia-Pacific